oisdk/masters-thesis/esop-2024/response.markdown

 > 4. How would you plan to shrink this paper to 25 LNCS pages?

-As suggested, we will shorten the discussion of theorems already proven elsewhere, and instead focus on a high-level summary of the classification of predicates, and leave the in-depth proofs for the novel work
+As suggested above, we will shorten the discussion of theorems already proven elsewhere, and instead focus on a high-level summary of the classification of predicates, and leave the in-depth proofs for the novel work